johannespaju/2025-fall-csharp/Exam/.kilocode/rules/memory-bank/context.md

 - **Database seeded** with 80 bikes (16 per type), 10 customers, 3 tours with realistic test data
 - **All CRUD operations functional** with search/filter capabilities on all index pages
 - **Professional UI polish** complete with toasts, spinners, dark mode, dashboard, keyboard shortcuts
+- **Reservations workflow in Webapp** using rental reservations with auto-assigned bikes and reserved status

 ## Recent changes (as of 2026-01-16)